 - Workers in jobs covered by private death benefits and disability plans.6

-Workers’ compensation is the only way for injured workers in Nevada to receive benefits for a work injury.7 Workers generally cannot sue an employer in civil court.8
+Workers’ compensation is the only way in Nevada for you to receive benefits for a work injury.7 You generally cannot sue an employer in civil court.8

 However, Nevada workers’ compensation laws are designed to ensure quick and efficient compensation to injured or disabled workers but at a reasonable cost to their employer.9